Image: Ulysses Deriding Polyphemus, J. M. W. Turner (1829)

 11. Kader Konuk, Laura Batalla, Monika Steinel, and Robert Quinn, “Friends Forever?
 How to Assist / Continue Working with Scholars & Universities in Turkey,” panel discussion at the Scholars at Risk Network 2018 Global Congress, 28 April 2018 [17 November 2021].↑

 12. Hilal Alkan, CV, March 2019 [17 November 2021].↑

 13. “Nazan Üstündağ,” Forum Transregionale Studien [17 November 2021].↑

 14. To date, the Philipp Schwartz Initiative has funded a total of 280 fellows, 175 of them from Turkey and 65 from Syria.
 The highest number of fellows from any other country is 6.
 See Birgit Bujard, Imke Borchers, and Carola Hoffmeister (eds.), “Ein neuer Anfang / A New Beginning: Philipp Schwartz-Initiative für gefährdete Forscher / for Researchers at Risk,” Bonn: Alexander von Humboldt Stiftung, 2020 (?), 6-7 [17 November 2021].↑

-15. Konuk, CV, January 2020 [17 November 2021].
+15. Konuk, CV, January 2020 [17 November 2021] (this source has been removed from the internet since this article’s publication; a copy is available here).
 By her own indication, Konuk has secured four Phillip Schwartz Fellowships from 2016, when the first funding round was distributed, to this day.↑

 16. “Barış İçin Akademisyenlerden Çağrı,” Academics for Peace, 2 April 2013 [17 November 2021].↑